MacBook Air 13 inchs Protective Hard Case Rubber Coated Ultra Thin Shell Cover+Keyboard Cover for Older Version MacBook Air 13 inch fit Model. | Better Homes & Gardens

 Advertisement

 Best Quality Guranteed.
-This case Only fit for Apple Macbook Air 13 inch Model A1369 and A1466.
+This case Only fit for Apple Macbook 12 inch Model A1534.
 Please kindly check model number on the bottom of your macbook before you place order.
-NOTE: This case is NOT compatible with 2018 New version Macbook Air 13 inch Model A1932 with Retina Display & Touch ID.
 Protect your Macbook in style with this Art Print Ultra Slim Rubberized durable plastic shell.
 Bottom shell vented for maximum heat dissipation lightweight, two-piece, snap-on case includes four support feet.
 Simple clip-on/off design without the added risk of harming your laptop during application.
 Plug your charger, cable or headset without removing the case.
 Package include top and bottom case,4 pieces anti-skid rubberized feet, keyboard cover.